calumyan/street-foody/README.md

 Our references mostly come from [Microsoft documentation for asp.net core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0).
 We also referenced [a meidum article for setting up postgresql database](https://medium.com/@agavatar/webapi-with-net-core-and-postgres-in-visual-studio-code-8b3587d12823).

+## Bugs and Issues

+The website is loading pretty slow right now, so you may have to wait for a few seconds for the it to direct to another page